Skip to main content

 Repotting

 Many orchids prefer to remain pot bound, so there’s no need to worry when aerial roots emerge above the pot rim.
-Use the condition of the bark-based potting mix as the indication that it’s time to repot.
+Use the condition of the bark-based potting mix as an indication that it’s time to repot.
 When the mix is worn out, broken down, and turning to dust (normally every one to three years), it’s time to repot.

 Step 1: Water the plant thoroughly.